Bylaws of Asia-South Pacific Design Automation Conference

 Section 1.
 Rules of Order

-These bylaws describe the basic rules which govern the organization and operations of the Asia-South Pacific Design Automation Conference (hereafter referred to as ASP-DAC).
+These bylaws describe the basic rules which govern the organization and operations of the Asia and South Pacific Design Automation Conference (hereafter referred to as ASP-DAC).
 In all matters not covered by this document, the conference shall be governed by the Steering Committee.
 The said matter can be delegated to the Organizing Committee or to the Technical Program Committee by the Steering Committee.

 Section 2.
 Steering Committee